-In considering this information with respect to each of the Funds, the Trustees took into account, among other things, the nature, extent, and quality of services provided by the Adviser and Sub-Adviser (if applicable).
+In considering this information with respect to each of the Funds, the Trustees took into account, among other things, the nature, extent, and quality of services provided by the Adviser and relevant Sub-Advisers.
 In evaluating the Advisory Agreements for the Funds, the Trustees also reviewed information provided by the Adviser concerning the following:

-- The terms of the Advisory Agreements and a summary of the services performed by the Adviser and Sub-Adviser; - The activities of the Adviser in selecting, overseeing, and evaluating the Sub-Adviser; reporting by the Adviser to the Trustees regarding the Sub-Adviser; - The investment advisory and oversight capabilities of the Adviser, including, among other things, its expertise in investment, economic, and financial analysis; - The Adviser's and Sub-Adviser's personnel and methods; the number of the Adviser's advisory and analytical personnel; general information about the compensation of the Adviser's advisory personnel; the Adviser's and Sub-Adviser's investment process; the

-Adviser's risk assessment and risk management capabilities; and the Adviser's valuation and valuation oversight capabilities;
+- The terms of the Advisory Agreements and a summary of the services performed by the Adviser and Sub-Advisers; - The activities of the Adviser in selecting, overseeing, and evaluating each Sub-Adviser; reporting by the Adviser to the Trustees regarding the Sub-Advisers; and steps taken by the Adviser, where appropriate, to identify replacement Sub-Advisers and to put those Sub-Advisers in place; - The investment advisory and oversight capabilities of the Adviser, including, among other things, its expertise in investment, economic, and financial analysis; - The Adviser's and Sub-Advisers' personnel and methods; the number of the Adviser's advisory and analytical personnel; general information about the compensation of the Adviser's advisory personnel; the Adviser's and Sub-Advisers' investment processes; the Adviser's risk assessment and risk management capabilities; and the Adviser's valuation and valuation oversight capabilities;

-- The financial condition and stability of the Adviser and the Adviser's assessment of the financial condition and stability of the Sub-Adviser; and - Potential ancillary benefits, in addition to fees for serving as investment adviser, derived by the Adviser as a result of being investment adviser for the Funds, including, where applicable, information on fees inuring to the Adviser's affiliates for serving as the Trust's administrator, fund accountant, and transfer agent and fees or other payments relating to shareholder servicing or sub-transfer agency services provided by or through the Adviser or its affiliates.
+- The financial condition and stability of the Adviser and the Adviser's assessment of the financial condition and stability of the Sub-Advisers; and - Potential ancillary benefits, in addition to fees for serving as investment adviser, derived by the Adviser as a result of being investment adviser for the Funds, including, where applicable, information on fees inuring to the Adviser's affiliates for serving as the Trust's administrator, fund accountant, and transfer agent and fees or other payments relating to shareholder servicing or sub-transfer agency services provided by or through the Adviser or its affiliates.